TOPSinfo/exception-handler/README.md

 Install the package via npm or yarn:

 ```
-npm install exception-handler
+npm install express-exceptions-handler
 ```

 ## Getting Started

 ### Example Usage

-Here is a basic example of how to integrate the **Exception Handler Middleware** into your Express.js application:
+Here is a basic example of how to integrate the **Express Exceptions Handler Middleware** into your Express.js application:

 #### Code Example:

 ```
 const express = require('express');
-const { UnauthorizedException, HttpException, errorHandlerMiddleware } = require('exception-handler');
+const { UnauthorizedException, HttpException, errorHandlerMiddleware } = require('express-exceptions-handler');

 const app = express();